Shuttered Room

-Shuttered Room is the debut studio album by British new wave band the Fixx, released on 14 May 1982.
+Shuttered Room is the debut studio album by the British band the Fixx, released on 14 May 1982.

-It contains the group's debut single, "Stand or Fall", which hit the Top 10 of Billboard's Album Rock Tracks as well as #79 on the Hot 100.
-Its follow-up single was "Red Skies".
+It contains the group's debut single (in the United States), "Stand or Fall", which hit the Top 10 of Billboard's Album Rock Tracks as well as No. 79 on the Hot 100.
+Its follow-up US single was "Red Skies", although this was their debut single in the UK market.
 Both songs were aided by popular MTV music videos.

 Track listing

 Shuttered Room has been released in a number of different configurations.
 Though the front cover artwork remains consistent across the releases, the tracks, track order, and even the credits can vary from release to release.

 Original UK track listing (MCA Records FX 1001)

-The UK version differs from the US (and later CD) release in a number of respects, including the fact that all the songs are credited to Curnin/West-Oram/Woods/Greenall/Barrett, with lyrics attributed to Cy Curnin only, and that the engineer is listed as Stephen W Tayler rather than Taylor.
+The UK version differs from the US (and later CD) release in a number of respects, including the fact that all the songs are credited to Curnin/West-Oram/Woods/Greenall/Barrett, with lyrics attributed to Cy Curnin only.